 - o Include, as basic instruments for the elaboration of equal public policies, gender impact reports as compulsory action, assuring their public and transparent dissemination. - o Analyse, monitor and assess, in a permanent basis, measures adopted to combat inequalities, giving an important role to women's associations in their follow-up. - Allocate enough resources to develop plans and measures aiming at gender equality.
-Make this assignment public. - Training public staff in gender perspective above all those in charge of the implementation of laws in this field. - o Identify and eliminate obstacles and practices of impunity in gender violence. - Collect information on women's needs and demands who suffer gender violence using proper methodologies with a diversity approach.
+Make this assignment public. - Training public staff in gender perspective above all those in charge of the implementation of laws in this field. - o Identify and eliminate obstacles and practices of impunity in gender violence. - O Collect information on women's needs and demands who suffer gender violence using proper methodologies with a diversity approach.
 This information must be the base for the formulation of public policies.
-Disaggregated data must be public in order to make differences between gender violence acts committed by partners or ex partners and other forms of violence. - Eliminate those legal and administrative references which are not in consonance with human rights for migrants with an irregular situation. - o Include prostitution and trafficking crime in the international law treatment and not as a common crime, considering them as a violation of human rights and as a severe expression
+Disaggregated data must be public in order to make differences between gender violence acts committed by partners or ex partners and other forms of violence. - o Eliminate those legal and administrative references which are not in consonance with human rights for migrants with an irregular situation. - Include prostitution and trafficking crime in the international law treatment and not as a common crime, considering them as a violation of human rights and as a severe expression of gender violence.
+Accomplish the European Pact recommendations and adopt Trafficking Plan measures. - o Condemn pimps; protect sexual exploited women and eradicate prostitution announcements in written press.

-- of gender violence.
-Accomplish the European Pact recommendations and adopt Trafficking Plan measures. - o Condemn pimps; protect sexual exploited women and eradicate prostitution announcements in written press. - Avoid sexist publicity and fight against gender stereotypes which restrict women's and men's study and career choices, leasing to a gender-segregated labour market. - o Guarantee women's accessibility to the labour market and foster the application of equal payment for equal job principle. - o Promote actions to rationalise time of work to allow a reconciliation of work and private life for both women and men.
-Establish the paternity leave compulsory and untransferable. - o Include domestic labour in the general regime of social security system. - Elaborate a diagnosis of women's needs in the rural area, identifying difficulties in the access to justices, credit, decision taking bodies, and so forth. - Support General Recommendation 22 and point 352 of the sessions 649 and 650 to enlarge work sessions on CEDAW (art.
-20 paragraph 1).
+- Avoid sexist publicity and fight against gender stereotypes which restrict women's and men's study and career choices, leasing to a gender-segregated labour market. - o Guarantee women's accessibility to the labour market and foster the application of equal payment for equal job principle. - o Promote actions to rationalise time of work to allow a reconciliation of work and private life for both women and men.
+Establish the paternity leave compulsory and untransferable. - o Include domestic labour in the general regime of social security system. - Elaborate a diagnosis of women's needs in the rural area, identifying difficulties in the access to justices, credit, decision taking bodies, and so forth.